Editorial Policies

 Originality, Plagiarism, and Concurrent Publication

 Authors must ensure that their manuscript is entirely original and that they properly acknowledge the academic work of others.
 Plagiarism in any form constitutes unethical publishing behavior and is highly unacceptable.
-Submitting the same work to more than one Polytechnic J. concurrently is also considered unethical publishing behavior and is totally unacceptable.
+Submitting the same work to more than one Polytechnic Journal concurrently is also considered unethical publishing behavior and is totally unacceptable.

 Authorship of the Paper